Why Cash Flow Is Important

 - One final tip is to leave some money to pay for your taxes.
 Drill it in your head that taxes need to be paid.
 Do not spend all the profits and expect to pay no tax

-As a business owner myself, I understand the lack of time to be on top of your cash flow.
+As a business owner myself, I understand the lack of time to stay on top of your cash flow.
+Unfortunately neglecting this is non-negotiable which tells you why cash flow is important.
 Start with one of these strategies first and slowly layer these on.
 Your accountants and business advisers can help you implement some of these tactics to avoid finding yourself in a situation where you can’t meet your obligations and liabilities as a business.